wseabra/llm-chatbot-with-rag/README.md

 ---

-**🎉 Happy Coding!** This LLM Chatbot with RAG provides a solid foundation for building sophisticated AI-powered applications with comprehensive testing, documentation, and best practices built-in.
+**🎉 Happy Coding!** This LLM Chatbot with RAG provides a comprehensive foundation for building sophisticated AI-powered applications with document processing, comprehensive testing, documentation, and best practices built-in.